Second Quantization for the Kepler Problem: Multi-electron atoms --- the Madelung rules

 If we follow this recipe taking $H_{\text{single}}$ to be the hydrogen atom Hamiltonian $H$, we get results that do not closely match the observed periodic table of elements.
 With this choice, $E_{n,\ell} = -1/2n^2$, which depends only on the shell, not the subshell.
 Thus, this choice makes no prediction about the order in which subshells are filled.

 For the recipe to give results that more closely match the periodic table, we need to choose the energies $E_{n,\ell}$ in a more clever way.
-In 1936, Madelung \cite{Madelung} argued for these rules: \begin{itemize} \item subshells are filled in order of increasing value of $n + \ell$; \item for subshells with the same value of $n + \ell$, subshells are filled in order of decreasing $\ell$ (or equivalently, increasing $n$). \end{itemize} In reality this nice pattern is broken by quite a few elements, but here we only consider a simple model in which the Madelung rules hold.
-The pattern of subshell filling then looks like this:
+In 1936, Madelung \cite{Madelung} argued for these rules: \begin{itemize} \item subshells are filled in order of increasing value of $n + \ell$; \item for subshells with the same value of $n + \ell$, subshells are filled in order of decreasing $\ell$ (or equivalently, increasing $n$). \end{itemize} The pattern of subshell filling is then shown in Figure \ref{figure_1}.